gershnik/argum/README.md

 ### 1. Single header

-Download `argum-all.h` from the Releases page, drop it into your project and `#include` it.
+Download `argum.h` from the Releases page, drop it into your project and `#include` it.
 This is the simplest way.

 ### 2. Module